Proof (play): Act I

 Later that night, after the funeral, Claire holds a party in the house for her friends as well as Hal and Robert's students.
 Catherine escapes to the porch where Hal finds her and offers her a beer.
 Hal confesses that he is not so sure about his own mathematical abilities since he considers math to be a "young man's game".
 Catherine tries to reassure him with a quote from Carl Friedrich Gauss.
 Hal responds by kissing her, much to Catherine's surprise.
 He apologizes for trying to steal the notebook and she apologizes for calling the police.
 They kiss again and Hal asks Catherine if she remembers meeting him years earlier.
 She says she does and recalls she thought he was "not boring".
 They continue to kiss.

 The next morning Catherine sits outside.
 Hal exits the house and tells her he would like to spend the rest of the day with her.
 Catherine gives him a key to Robert's desk and tells him to look inside.
 He goes into the house.
 A moment later, Claire comes into the backyard, extremely hungover.
 Catherine, now in a good mood, tries to make nice with Claire.
-Claire takes the opportunity to continue to push Catherine to moving to New York.
+Claire takes the opportunity to continue to push Catherine to move to New York.
 Catherine asks why she should move to New York to which Claire confesses that she is selling the house.
 Catherine becomes enraged at the idea and she accuses Claire of abandoning her to take care of their sick father alone.
 Claire insists that the reason she did so was to keep working to pay for the house as well as Catherine's education.
 Catherine reveals that she had to quit school to tend to Robert and then accuses Claire of trying to have her committed.
 Claire admits that she has researched doctors and facilities for Catherine but insists that she was not planning on having her committed.
 In the middle of the row, Hal appears clutching a notebook, barely containing his excitement.
 He tells Claire that Catherine is in possession of one of Robert's notebooks which holds a very important proof.
-Claire asks Catherine where she found it and Catherine tells them she didn't find it--she wrote it.
+Claire asks Catherine where she found it and Catherine tells them she didn't find it—she wrote it.